BenjaminYde/CPlusPlus-Guide/guide/cmake_and_tooling/tooling/compilers.md

 ### History and Reason for Existence

 MSVC emerged as the primary compiler for the Windows ecosystem.
-Microsoft needed a robust, well-integrated compiler to support its operating system, frameworks (like MFC, ATL), and the growing number of Windows applications.
+Microsoft needed a robust, well-integrated compiler to support its operating system, frameworks and the growing number of Windows applications.
 MSVC’s tight integration with the Visual Studio IDE and the Windows API made it the natural choice for professional Windows application and driver developers.

 ### Core Philosophy

-- **Integration with the Microsoft Ecosystem**: MSVC is closely tied to Windows APIs and Visual Studio.
+- **Integration with the Microsoft Ecosystem**: Closely tied to Windows APIs and the Visual Studio IDE.
-- **Enterprise-Grade Stability and Backward Compatibility**: MSVC maintains stable ABIs and ensures backward compatibility for long-lived projects.
+- **Enterprise-Grade Stability and Backward Compatibility**: Maintains stable ABIs and ensures backward compatibility for long-lived projects.
-- **Modernization Over Time**: MSVC, especially since Visual Studio 2015 and later, has focused on improving standards conformance and optimization quality.
-Microsoft has invested heavily in aligning MSVC with ISO C++ standards in recent years.
+- **Modernization Over Time**: Significant investments since Visual Studio 2015 to improve standards conformance and optimization.

 ### Why Developers Love It